nicktobolski/bananacci/README.md

 **The most fun way to control your Windows volume!**

-Bananacci Volume transforms your boring volume controls into a delightful experience with smooth 10-step increments and visual banana emoji feedback.
+Bananacci Volume transforms your boring volume controls into a delightful experience with smooth 10-step increments and visual banana emoji feedback. **No AutoHotkey installation required!**

 ## ✨ Features